 He could not have imagined the sheer size of its enrollment, now 26,000 students, including women as well as men from all 50 states and more than 100 countries.
 Nor could he have envisioned a university with multiple campuses and 14 schools; with more than 120 departments and 95 centers and institutes; with a half-million-square foot science and engineering building; with a school of public health, located on a circle that bears his name; or with a museum housing a world-class collection of textiles and the history of the great capital city he had only begun to plan.

-As GW prepares for the beginning of the university’s third century in 2021, the president’s office helps facilitate the path ahead to preeminence.
+As GW marks its bicentennial in 2021, the Office of the President helps facilitate the path ahead to preeminence.

 Meet the Staff

 Vice President, Chief of Staff and University Secretary